energietransitie/needforheat-living-room-module-firmware/docs/manuals/faq/languages/en-US.md

 The source code of this measurement device is publicly available on GitHub under [twomes-co2-occupancy-scd41-m5coreink-firmware](https://github.com/energietransitie/twomes-co2-occupancy-scd41-m5coreink-firmware).

-## What is I have other quesions or remarks?
+## What if I have other quesions or remarks?
 Please send an email to the NeedForHeat research helpdesk via [needforheatonderzoek@windesheim.nl](needforheatonderzoek@windesheim.nl).